1. What's the

 UtilitySearch facilitates (Gas) Distribution

-transmission searches for National Grid Gas and National
+Electricity transmission searches for National Grid

-covered, please click
+please click

 here.